Implicit Differentiation#

 Step 4: Solve for \(\dfrac{dy}{dx}\).

-The equation of the line tangent of the curve at the point \((2,1)\) is
+The equation of the line tangent to the curve at the point \((2,1)\) is

 Example 4#